SheepTester/sheeptester.github.io/javascripts/video/shit/README.md

 - right click on layer > move up, move down, insert above, insert below, delete
 - right click on track > split (ctrl + X), duplicate, delete
 - snap to loop borders
-- icon for elastic and bounce easing functions
 - ~~changing ease function should change it for all selected keys~~
 - ~~snap to playhead as well?~~
 - ~~let user paste in their own cubic-bezier~~